tale-toul/OCP4UPIAWS/README.md

    infra_name = "clover-v5fgv"
    master_ign_CA = "data:text/plain;charset=utf-8;base64,LS0tLS1CRUdJTiBDRVJUSUZJQ0FURS0t........LS0tCk1JSS0tLUVORCBDRVJUSUZJQ0FURS0tLS0tCg=="
    ```
-1. Review the rest of the variables in the file input-vars.tf, in particular the region and cluster name must be the same that were used when creating the install-config.yaml file, and add any required variable definition to the variables assigment file:
+1. Review the rest of the variables in the file input-vars.tf, in particular the **region_name** must be the same that was used when creating the install-config.yaml file.
+Add any variable definition to the variables assigment file:

    ```shell
     $ cat Terraform/clover.vars